The Little Friend: Plot

 Harriet believes that Danny is the murderer and resolves to exact revenge by stealing a cobra kept by Eugene, and dropping it into Danny's Trans Am vehicle.
-Harriet is also distraught at her parent's mean-spirited dismissal of the much loved Ida.
+Harriet is also distraught at her parents' dismissal of the much-loved Ida.
 After a near disastrous encounter with the Ratliffs when the brothers attempt to transport the drugs, Harriet and Hely manage to steal the cobra from Eugene's office.
-They proceed to drop the snake into the Trans Am from an abandoned road bridge but discover that the car was driven not by Danny but by his grandmother, Gum, who is severely bitten and hospitalized.
-The Ratliffs deduce that Harriet had been involved in the attack and seek her out after she returns early from summer camp following the death of her favourite great-aunt.
+They proceed to drop the snake into the Trans Am from an abandoned road bridge but discover that the car was being driven, not by Danny, but by his grandmother, Gum, who is bitten and hospitalized.
+The Ratliffs deduce that Harriet was involved in the attack and seek her out after she returns early from summer camp following the death of her favourite great-aunt.

 Danny resolves to steal some of his own family's drugs and use them to buy his way out of town.
-Danny knows that drugs were hidden by his brother, after the failed shipment, in a water tower where they are also discovered by Harriet who throws them into the water.
-Farish becomes increasingly deranged by the consumption of his own product and violently forces Danny to take him for a drive.
+Danny knows that the drugs have been hidden in a water tower, where Harriet finds them and throws them into the water.
+Farish becomes increasingly deranged by the consumption of his own product and forces Danny to take him for a drive.
 Danny drives towards the water tower where he fatally shoots Farish.

 After killing his brother, Danny discovers Harriet in the water tower and attempts to drown her.
-Harriet, who has been coincidentally practicing holding her breath, pretends to drown but is able to escape when the non-swimming Danny falls back into the water.
-Harriet climbs out of the tank, but the ladder collapses behind her leaving Danny to drown.
+Harriet, who has been practicing holding her breath, pretends to drown but is able to escape when Danny falls back into the water.
+Harriet climbs out of the tank, but the ladder collapses behind her, leaving Danny in the tank.
+Later, he is discovered, arrested and charged with his brother's murder.

-Harriet's father, Dixon, visits her while she is recovering from her ordeal in hospital and reveals that Danny had in fact been Robin's "little friend" and was distraught when he heard of Robin's death.
+Harriet's father visits her in hospital while she is recovering from her ordeal.
+He reveals that Danny was Robin's "little friend" and was distraught when he heard of Robin's death.
 The authorities never discover Harriet and Hely's involvement with the Ratliffs, as her doctors consider her condition to be the result of an epileptic episode.

-However, Danny does not drown in the tank.
-Instead, he is arrested there and charged with his brother's murder.

-Ultimately, the novel ends with the identity of Robin's murderer remaining a mystery.
+The novel ends with Robin's death still a mystery.